ayr-ton/awesome-geek-podcasts/README.md

 * [Full Stack Radio](http://www.fullstackradio.com/) - A podcast for developers interested in building great software products.
 * [Functional Geekery](https://www.functionalgeekery.com/) - Functional Geeks, Geeking Functionally.
 * [Future of Coding](https://futureofcoding.org/) - Monthly interviews.
+* [Fw:Thinking](https://www.fwthinking.com/podcasts) - It's about technology.
+It's about humanity.
+It's about our future.
+It's Fw:Thinking.
 * [Get Up and Code](https://simpleprogrammer.com/) - Get Up and Code is a podcast about fitness for programmers and software developers.
 Every week, John Sonmez, helps you lose weight, refactor your diet and get in shape.
 * [GitMinutes](http://www.gitminutes.com/) - The show for proficient Git users.
 * [Google Cloud Platform Podcast](https://www.gcppodcast.com/) - The Google Cloud Platform Podcast, coming to you every week.
 Discussing everything from on Google Cloud Platform from App Engine to Big Query.